Choose the Best Cloud Platform: AWS vs Azure vs Google Cloud

 Also, calculating and predicting costs on AWS is confusing.
 The platform technically offers many free tools, but often, they are not intuitive enough and have to be upgraded anyway.
 Plus, the platform doesn’t provide enough customization for hybrid Clouds – AWS’s main priority is public storage.

 Google Cloud joined the game later than AWS and Azure did.
 Google Cloud didn’t aim at the oversaturated enterprise market and instead decided to focus on startups and SMBs.
 However, the Cloud is still immature.
 The support chat is often inactive, and the administration even has a right to delete projects within three business days, if a team has violated some rules.
-However, businesses can’t get an update on what was violated – the support often remains silent.
+However, businesses can’t get an update on what exactly was violated – the support often remains silent.

 Main problems of of Cloud infrastructures